jsrowley00/ClassMate/replit.md

 **Design Philosophy**: Clean, educational interface inspired by Notion's clarity, Quizlet's study focus, and Khan Academy's accessibility.
 The design prioritizes information density and reading comfort with minimal distractions during study/test modes.
 Uses Inter font for optimal readability during extended study sessions, with a professional blue primary color scheme.

 **Component Architecture**: Role-specific experiences with separate sidebar navigation for professors (course management, material uploads, analytics) and students (course navigation, study tools).
 Course pages use a tab-based layout with a dedicated sidebar for navigating between Overview, Materials, Practice Tests, Flashcards, and AI Tutor sections.
+Student dashboard displays only enrolled courses (professors add students to courses rather than students browsing and self-enrolling).

 **State Management**: TanStack Query handles all server state with configured defaults for no refetching on window focus and infinite stale time.
 Custom query functions handle 401 errors with configurable behavior (return null or throw).